Sahimbehlim/Flashcard-App/README.md

 ## Features

--**Create New Flashcards**: Users can input a question, an answer, and select a category to save a new flashcard.
+- **Create New Flashcards**: Users can input a question, an answer, and select a category to save a new flashcard.